mvarian/mvping/README.md

 # mvping
-A simple shell script to ping a host every second and record latency to a csv file, useful for generating baseline network health data for troubleshooting purposes.
+A simple shell script to ping a host at a specified interval and record latency to a csv file, useful for generating baseline network health data for troubleshooting purposes.

 ## Features